Ememme/JS30_challenge/01_drumkit/README.md

 5. To end the animation, it is possible to use setTimeOut, but not recommended.
 Instead, use transitionEvent object

 6. Declare variable that holds reference to all key elements and set up event listeners for them.
-As it is a NodeList, we must iterate through all the elements and add an event listener that will fire on the transitionend event, and a function responsible for removing the playing class.
+As it is a NodeList, we must iterate through all the elements and add an event listener that will fire on the transitionend event, and a function responsible for removing the ".playing" class.

-This function (event handler) will fire when the transition animation completes.
+Event handler fires when the transition animation completes.
 The event provided to the function as an argument contains a reference to the **TransitionEvent** with the CSS property's name which was transitioned into.
 Check for **transform** property, as this property defines the length of animation.
 If there is an event with a property name transform, target the function context (the HTML element to which the event listener was attached) and remove the playing class.